-- 32.14.3 in the Shot Put, touches with any part of their body any part of the stop board other than its inner side (excluding its top edge which is considered to be part of the top); - 32.14.4 in the Javelin Throw, touches with any part of their body the lines which mark the runway or the ground outside.
+- 14.3 in the Shot Put, touches with any part of their body any part of the stop board other than its inner side (excluding its top edge which is considered to be part of the top); - 14.4 in the Javelin Throw, touches with any part of their body the lines which mark the runway or the ground outside.

-Note: It will not be considered a failure if the discus or any part of the hammer strikes the near side of the cage (right for a right-handed thrower) after the release of the implement, then lands within the landing sector outside the cage, provided that no other Rule is infringed.
+Note: It will not be considered a failure if the discus or any part of the hammer strikes the cage after release, then lands within the landing sector outside the cage, provided that no other Rule is infringed.